YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 The very simplest environment is one where you put everything – source, object, global directory, database and journal files – in one directory (as you did for the environments in the exercises above).
 But for any real application, this would rapidly become unwieldy.

-The first step up from that simplest environment is to have separate sub-directories for the source files, object files, database; with shell scripts in the parent directory.
+The first step up from the simplest environment is to have separate sub-directories for the source files, object files, and database; with shell scripts in the parent directory.
 Note that in production environments, you should consider putting the journal files elsewhere, on a file system on disks different from the database, and ideally even on a separate disk controller.

 Create a VistA directory.
 Use a g subdirectory for global variables, an o subdirectory for object files and an r subdirectory for routines.
 Create a file to source to set up environment variables.
 Create a global directory and a database file into which to load the global variables.
 We will not set gtm_principal_editing since VistA has a mode where it manages its own screen cursors (Screenman) which requires VistA application code to receive terminal escape sequences.